awslabs/sagemaker-hyperpod-usage-report/README.md

     echo "HYPERPOD_CLUSTER_NAME is $HYPERPOD_CLUSTER_NAME"
     echo "EKS_CLUSTER_NAME is $EKS_CLUSTER_NAME"
     echo "USAGE_REPORT_ROLE_NAME is $USAGE_REPORT_ROLE_NAME"
-    echo "USAGE_REPORT_CFN_STACK_NAME is $USAGE_REPORT_CFN_STACK_NAME"
+    echo "USAGE_REPORT_OPERATOR_NAME is $USAGE_REPORT_OPERATOR_NAME"
     echo "HYPERPOD_CLUSTER_ID is $HYPERPOD_CLUSTER_ID"
     ```
-* Create a dedicated Kubernetes namespace for the usage report operator:
+*   Set up `kubectl` authentication and context for accessing the EKS cluster

-  * Start by running the `aws eks update-kubeconfig` command to update your local kube config file (located at ~/.kube/config) with the credentials and configuration needed to connect to your EKS cluster using the kubectl command.
+    * Start by running the `aws eks update-kubeconfig` command to update your local kube config file (located at ~/.kube/config) with the credentials and configuration needed to connect to your EKS cluster using the `kubectl` command.

         ```sh
         aws eks update-kubeconfig --region $AWS_REGION --name $EKS_CLUSTER_NAME
         ```

     * You can verify that you are connected to the EKS cluster by running:

         ```sh
         kubectl config current-context